zmahfuz0613/SQL-Many-to-Many-Practice/README.md

 ## Introduction

-In this lab you will be writing queries to gain insight into our movies database.
-The `movies_db` consists of four tables.
-You are already familiar with the `movies` and the `directors` tables.
-The two new tables are the `users` and the `users_movies` tables.
+In this lab you will be writing queries to gain insight into a movies database.

 - The `users` table simply holds user records.
 These records only store a `name` string of a user.
 - The `users_movies` table represents a many to many relationship between the users table and the movies table.
 These types of tables are sometimes referred to as "join tables".